KTH/integral-mecenat-integration/README.md

 removed with openssl `openssl rsa -in [file1.key] -out [file2.key]`.

 Certificate of server is verified by stunnel against included public CA chain for Terena 3 CA.

+The certificate and key are expected to be found in /run/secrets/ladok3-user.crt and /run/secrets/ladok3-user.key respectively.
+If you supply them from some other path, e.g. /opt/data, you have to amend the environment variables LADOK3_CERT and LADOK3_CERT_KEY accordingly.
+Note that it is *not* possible to set these with application.properties.

 ## Running